-One question commonly asked is ‘how will braces affect my speech’.
+Orthodontists are often asked: ‘how will braces affect my speech and pronunciation?’
 This is an extremely important question, especially for adults who are undergoing treatment later in life and need to speak clearly in their professional or social environment.

 The most important thing to remember is that your speech often sounds a lot worse to you, than it does to anybody else around you.
 And while you may feel like you have developed a lisp or begun mispronouncing words, it probably isn’t very noticeable to your family and friends.

 Traditional braces and clear aligners will take some getting used to, so you may notice minor difficulties while speaking or pronouncing certain words.
 This is because braces change how your tongue and lips move when speaking.
 However, this should only last for a few days, after which you should adjust accordingly.
 Lingual braces tend to have a greater impact on your speech due to their close proximity to the tongue.
-This too will improve with time as you get used to the sensation of the appliance in your mouth.
+However, this will generally improve with time as you get used to the sensation of the appliance in your mouth.

 Did you know that in certain situations braces may actually help you improve some speech impediments?
 Teeth play an important role in how you pronounce and articulate words.
-When people have wide spaced teeth or a particular bite (such as an open bite), they may experience speech problems such as lisping or whistling.
-So, closing large gaps and improving malocclusions through orthodontic work may help improve speech and your ability to pronounce certain words or phrases.
+When people have widely spaced teeth or a particular bite (such as an open bite), they may experience speech problems such as lisping or whistling.
+So, closing large gaps and improving malocclusions through orthodontic treatment may sometimes help improve speech and your ability to pronounce certain words or phrases.